 Often when two neighbors get together and discuss why the dog is barking, the problem is taken care of without legal process.
 Making the dog owner aware of the situation usually solves the problem.

-Animal Services will dispatch an officer to discuss the problem with the dog owner/keeper.
-If the problem continues, Washington County residents can file a formal complaint called a civil infraction.
+Animal Services will dispatch an officer to discuss the problem with the dog owner/keeper and may issue citations if the Continuous Annoyance is not abated.

 A. Situations in which Animal Services officers are to respond immediately involve a threat to humans, a potential threat or menace to humans, or the potential for an animal to be injured as follows: